sarikasurampudi/oml/oml-fun-on-adb/automl/automl.md

 ## Task 2: Create an Experiment

-An Experiment can be described as a work unit that contains the definition of data source, prediction target, and prediction type along with optional settings.
+An Experiment is as a work unit that contains the definition of data source, prediction target, and prediction type along with optional settings.
 After an Experiment runs successfully, it presents you a list of machine learning models in the leader board.
 You can select any model for deployment, or use it to create a notebook based on the selected model.
 When creating an Experiment, you must define the data source and the target of the experiment.

+When creating an experiment, you must specify the data source and the target of the experiment.
+An AutoML experiment can process columns with data type ``VARCHAR2`` greater than 4K , ``CHAR``, ``CLOB``, ``BLOB``, and ``BFILE`` as text.
+Note that columns with data type ``VARCHAR2`` less than 4K are considered as categorical.

 To create an Experiment:

 1. Click **AutoML** on your Oracle Machine Learning home page.
 Alternatively, you can go to the left navigation menu at the upper left corner of the page and click AutoML.
 The AutoML Experiments page opens.